 - Cooking time can be shaved down a bit since you soaked your grains and legumes already softening them up!
 BONUS!

-Efficiency Tips From a Mom of 7
+Efficiency Tips From a Mom

 Make it a nightly routine to soak some oats for the morning pot of oatmeal, rice for the evening stir fry, as well as the twice-weekly batch of pinto beans for tacos or kidney beans for chili.